CrowdNotifier/crowdnotifier-sdk-android/README.md

 Name | Description | Function Name
 ---- | ----------- | -------------
-getVenueInfo | Returns information about the data contained in a QR code, or null if the QR code does not have a valid format | `public static VenueInfo getVenueInfo(String qrCode, String expectedQrCodePrefix)` addCheckin | Stores a check in given arrival time, departure time and a VenueInfo object.
+getVenueInfo | Returns information about the data contained in a QR code, or null if the QR code does not have a valid format | `public static VenueInfo getVenueInfo(String qrCode, String host)` addCheckin | Stores a check in given arrival time, departure time and a VenueInfo object.
 Returns the id of the stored entry. | `public static long addCheckIn(long arrivalTime, long departureTime, VenueInfo venueInfo, Context context)` updateCheckin | Updates a checkin that has previously been stored | `public static boolean updateCheckIn(long id, long arrivalTime, long departureTime, VenueInfo venueInfo, Context context)` deleteCheckin | Deletes a checkin that has previously been stored | `public static boolean deleteCheckIn(long id, Context context)`